 Arguably one of the most important skills in mixing audio is the ability to listen.
 Listening to what others have done with their songs specifically and being able to both accurately describe and actively attempt to recreate the same auditory experience via the tools available to you are extensions of the simple, yet too often overlooked, act of listening.

-That’s why the first section of our exciting, new Mainstage course, Faders Up: Modern Mix Techniques I, is dedicated solely to improving your ability to actively listen, describe, and choose relevant reference material.
+That’s why the first section of our exciting new Mainstage course, Faders Up I: Modern Mix Techniques, is dedicated solely to improving your ability to actively listen, describe, and choose relevant reference material.
 Here’s one of the first lessons from the course, highlighting the importance of being able to describe the sound world of an audio recording and how to use a reference to gauge the effectiveness of your mix.
 Preview both Faders Up courses — Modern Mix Techniques and Advanced Mix Techniques — for free today and get 20% off courtesy of Flypaper with the discount code below.

 Classical music has a whole language of notation that dictates how something should sound.
 As a mixer, we get instructions from bands, friends, and clients saying things like, “Can it sound fatter?” or, “Can the vocal feel a bit more distant?”